How To Add An MX Record

 Step 3: Select Your Domain

 This should load your DNS records on the right side of the page.
-After that click on ‘Modify’ next to the domain you wish to add MX records to.
+After that click on Add Record for your domain.
+That should open the following options.

 Step 4: Add the MX Record